-Families in the selected schools and classes will receive invitations to the study through Aula or E-boks and in printed form from teachers.
+Families in the selected schools and classes will receive invitations to the study through Aula and in printed form from teachers.
 Aula is an online communication platform used by all schools and approved for the processing of sensitive information.

-The invitation message on Aula or E-boks will include:
+The invitation message on Aula will include:

-- An invitation letter, including an invitation to information meetings about the study at the school (Appendix 4A and 4B); - Written participant information about the study (Appendix 5A and 5B); - Informed consent form (standard form S6) (Appendix 6) - The pamphlet 'Forsøgspersonens rettigheder i et sundhedsvidenskabeligt forskningsprojekt' reviewed and published by the ethical committee system, Sep 2019 - Information about processing of participants' personal data and biological material in accordance with the European General Data Protection Regulation (GDPR). - Power of attorney for joint custody holders for one custody holder to give consent on behalf of the other custody holder (Appendix 7).
+- An invitation letter, including an invitation to information meetings about the study at the school (Appendix 4A and 4B) and an electronic link to sign up for the information meeting; - Written participant information about the study (Appendix 5A and 5B); - The pamphlet 'Forsøgspersonens rettigheder i et sundhedsvidenskabeligt forskningsprojekt' reviewed and published by the ethical committee system, Jan 2023, will be included on the last page of the participant information. - Information about processing of participants' personal data and biological material in accordance with the European General Data Protection Regulation (GDPR).

 Parents (or custody holders) are asked to carefully read all the information material and to explain the content to their child/children.
-The information material will be translated into the languages judged by the school and research team to be most relevant for the included classes.
+The information material will be translated into the languages judged by the schools and research team to be most relevant for the included classes.

-Parents sign up for information meetings at the school, either via a secure online system or by handing in a physical "paper-slip" to their teacher.
+Parents sign up for information meetings at the school via a secure online system.
 Parents are informed that they must bring their child to the information meeting, and that they can also bring an assessor ("bisidder") if they wish.

 Prior to the information meetings, members of the research team will visit the schools in the morning during the time slot where children are usually dropped off at school, and/or in the afternoon when children are usually picked up or at other times considered relevant by the school.
-The researchers will hand out one-page information leaflets about the study (Appendix 8), encourage parents to participate in the information meetings, and answer any questions from parents about the study.
-In addition, one-page information leaflets will be handed out to parents in the involved classes by staff in the afterschool clubs, and posters about the project will be posted at the schools (Appendix 9).
-Members of the research team may also visit the involved classes during school time and inform the children about the study activities in a language and at a level appropriate for their understanding, cf. Committee Act § 5, stk.
+The researchers will hand out one-page information leaflets about the study (Appendix 8A and 8B), encourage parents to participate in the information meetings, and answer any questions from parents about the study.
+In addition, one-page information leaflets will be handed out to parents in the involved classes by research team members and school staff, and posters about the project will be posted at the schools (Appendix 9).

+Members of the research team will also visit the involved classes during school time and inform the children about the study activities in a language and at a level appropriate for their understanding, cf. Committee Act § 5, stk.
 2. The parents and children will always be informed that participation is entirely voluntary, and that the decision on whether to participate will in no way impact the child's schooling.